Claim Procedures ( claimprocs )

 1. While treatment planning, a procedure is created.

 2. A claimproc is automatically added to the procedure to keep track of its estimated insurance portion.
-Change the estimate by changing the claimproc.
+Change the estimate by editing the claimproc.

 3. When the claim for the procedure is created, the claimproc links the procedure to the claim.